-Student Exchange Program with University of Paris Descartes
+Student Exchange Program with Université de Paris Descartes

 - Requirements: Students who have completed either the Global Health preclinical elective or successfully completed an orientation provided by the International Office, have passed the Alliance Francaise standardized exam for language competency, have completed the clinical clerkships, and are in good academic standing are eligible to participate.

-- Activities: The Exchange Program includes a minimum of two clinical clerkships (three months each) at the University of Paris Descartes.
-Available rotations include Internal Medicine (Rheumatology, Orthopaedics, Dermatology), Pediatrics (Hematology), and Obstetrics and Gynecology.
+- Activities: The Exchange Program includes a minimum of two clinical clerkships (three months each) at the Université de Paris Descartes.
+Available rotations include internal medicine (rheumatology, orthopaedics, dermatology), pediatrics (hematology), and obstetrics and gynecology.
 Students will be required to complete all academic responsibilities and pass all written and oral examinations to receive credit for the rotations.

-Following the six-month experience in Paris, students applying to the M.D. with Distinction in Global Health will arrange activities along two distinctive pathways:
+Following the six-month experience in Paris, students applying to the M.D. with Distinction in Global Health will arrange activities along two distinct pathways:

-- Clinical pathway – Clerkship through the ERASMUS program in a low or middle income country (“LMIC”) for the remainder of the 12-month period abroad or an equivalent experience (global health project via SOLEM).
+- Clinical pathway – Clerkship through the ERASMUS program in a low- or middle-income country (“LMIC”) for the remainder of the 12-month period abroad or an equivalent experience (global health project via SOLEM).
 These experiences must be approved by the designated liaisons at both schools.
-If composed solely of clinical activities, the student will prepare a scholarly work centered on a topic of direct relevance to Global Health.
+If the experience is composed solely of clinical activities, the student will prepare a scholarly work centered on a topic of direct relevance to Global Health.
 The scope and nature of this review must be approved in advance by the student’s committee.

 Student-designed activities may fulfill the requirement but must be reviewed and approved in advance by the Global Health Student Affairs Committee.